freeman-lab/zarr-js/README.md

 You need to wrap a module for making async requests.
 For most use cases in the browser you can use `fetch`, which is the default if nothing is passed.
 You can also use `fsPromises.readFile` for local files in `node`.
 We'll use `fsPromises.readFile` in these examples.

-The `load` method loads the entire file.
+The `load` method loads the entire array.

 ```js
 const fs = require('fs/promises')